JabranShahen/BMAD_POC_NumberGame/docs/prd.md

 - FR-011 [MVP]: The app provides optional audio feedback; players can toggle sound on/off.
 - FR-012 [MVP]: The game-over screen summarizes score, best score, solved count, and play-again CTA.

-**Ads & Monetization**
-- FR-013 [MVP]: Interstitial ads appear only between sessions (never mid-puzzle).
-- FR-014 [MVP]: If offline or an ad fails to load, the session proceeds without blocking gameplay.
-Ad load/fail timeout must not exceed 2 seconds before starting play.

 **Settings & Device Behavior**
-- FR-015 [MVP]: Players can toggle sound and (if available) haptics in settings or inline control.
+- FR-013 [MVP]: Players can toggle sound and (if available) haptics in settings or inline control.
-- FR-016 [MVP]: The app preserves state locally so users can resume after app interruption (same session or clean restart per chosen approach).
+- FR-014 [MVP]: The app preserves state locally so users can resume after app interruption (same session or clean restart per chosen approach).
 If session restore is not supported, app must end the session cleanly and preserve prior records/settings.

 **Content & Data**
-- FR-017 [MVP]: Puzzle generation uses curated datasets per difficulty to avoid repeats in short runs.
+- FR-015 [MVP]: Puzzle generation uses curated datasets per difficulty to avoid repeats in short runs.
-- FR-018 [MVP]: All game state (scores, solved counts, bests, settings) is stored locally on device.
+- FR-016 [MVP]: All game state (scores, solved counts, bests, settings) is stored locally on device.

 ### User Stories with Acceptance Criteria